AI-Citizen/SolidGPT/README.md

 ## 🔥 **Run**

-**Generate Technical Solution** - base on your requirement and deeply interact with your private project code
+**Generate Technical Solution** - deeply integrate with your private project code to resolve your problem

 ```sh
 cd quickstart